 Throughout the years, many special events were held at this amazing treasure.
 Throughout its functioning years, the theatre hosted Saturday morning “kiddie matinees”.
 Costume parties were held for the community on Halloween.
 Live amateur performances regularly graced the theatre’s stage.
 Additionally, the Lorenzo Theatre was the first theatre in northern California to house a live cast of “The Rocky Horror Picture Show”.

 The Lorenzo Theatre fell victim to the same disease of its peers, the advent of the multiplex theatre, and closed its doors in 1982.
 It has remained vacant since.

 In early-1999, the Lorenzo Theatre Foundation was formed.
 The California 501c non-profit organization is dedicated to the salvation and restoration of the Streamline Moderne style treasure.

 The Lorenzo Theatre was badly damaged by fire on June 5, 2020.
 There was a further fire in the building on October 24, 2020.

 ART DECO PRESERVATION AWARD from the ART DECO SOCIETY OF CALIFORNIA IN May, 1986 ten of these are given each year to buildings deemed worthy of preservation.

-The Lorenzo Theater was designated a California Historic Resource early in 2001.
+The Lorenzo Theatre was designated a California Historic Resource early in 2001.

-On September 12, 2002, the Lorenzo Theater was named a Historic Preservation (HP) District by the Alameda County Board of Supervisors, the first in Alameda County.
+On September 12, 2002, the Lorenzo Theatre was named a Historic Preservation (HP) District by the Alameda County Board of Supervisors, the first in Alameda County.